 Brown Square Community Health Center

 This Federally Qualified Health Center (FQHC) was added as a second training site in 1981 to provide the opportunity for interested residents to develop the skills necessary to care for an inner city population.
 6 residents (2 per training year) develop their three-year continuity practices here.
 Brown Square is one of three locations that make up the Anthony Jordan Health Center system, and has also been recognized as a NCQA Level 3 Patient-Centered Medical Home.
 We use the eCW electronic medical record system and also have onsite behavioral health specialists, social workers, chronic disease and health home care managers, and clinical pharmacists as well as a dental clinic.
 The center is staffed by full-time family physicians, family medicine residents, and advanced practice professionals (APPs).
 Precepting is provided by Brown Square staff family physicians

-Brown Square Health Center is located about 10 minutes from Highland Hospital, on Lake Avenue, a busy avenue connecting downtown Rochester to Charlotte and Lake Ontario.
-Brown Square's location on a busy commercial strip belies the areas of need in the surrounding area.
-Brown Square draws patients from both the Northwest and Northeast sections of the city, representing some of the poorest neighborhoods in the area.
-Patients also come from several suburbs of Rochester, representing those families who have moved out of the city but want to maintain the connection to the physicians who cared for them over time.
-The center provides comprehensive health care to the indigent, working poor, the uninsured, and some HMO participants.
-Patients represent diverse heritages, including African-American, Caribbean, Italian, Puerto Rican, Southeast Asian (Vietnamese, Cambodian, Burmese, Karen, Thai, Laotian), African (Somali, Sudanese, Liberian, Burundian), and Eastern European (Russian, Ukrainian, Turkish).
-Jordan Health Services provides medical, dental, and support services, including on-site diabetes case manager, a dietitian, a perinatal care manager, and HIV case management.
+Brown Square draws patients from some of the poorest neighborhoods in the city of Rochester.
+Patients also come from several Rochester suburbs, representing those families who have moved out of the city but want to maintain the connection to the physicians who cared for them over time.
+Patients represent many diverse cultures including African-American, Caribbean, Italian, Puerto Rican, Southeast Asian (Vietnamese, Cambodian, Burmese, Karen, Thai, Laotian), African (Somali, Sudanese, Liberian, Burundian), and Eastern European (Russian, Ukrainian, Turkish).

 Highland Hospital (HH)